derrickjayrom/linux-assignment/assignment4/README.md

 ## Overview

-This project contains a Bash script (`netcheck.sh`) that performs basic network diagnostics.
+This project contains a Bash script (`net_diagnosis.sh`) that performs basic network diagnostics.
 It helps troubleshoot network issues by checking connectivity, resolving DNS, and testing specific ports.
 The results are logged for future reference.

 ## Features